Nathan Taylor · About · Blog · Resume · Blogroll · RSS

 More about me →

-2. FRP in Lean: Events and LTL.eventually April 24, 2026 If Signals type to LTL.always, what could type to LTL.eventually?
+3. FRP in Lean: Reactive Events and LTL.eventually April 24, 2026 If Signals type to LTL.always, what could type to LTL.eventually?

-4. Reactive Programming in Lean Part 3: Linear Temporal Logic April 2, 2026 Specifications that move through time
+5. Reactive Programming in Lean Part 3: A Deep Embedding of Linear Temporal Logic April 2, 2026 Specifications that move through time

 All posts · By tag · RSS